onnx/tutorials/tutorials/PytorchAddExportSupport.md

 dispatch is done with keyword arguments.
 - Parameter ordering does NOT necessarily match what is in `VariableType.h`.
 Tensors (inputs) are always first, followed by non-tensor arguments.
-- In the symbolic function, we usually need to create an ONNX node in the graph.
+- In the symbolic function, if the target op is already standarized in ONNX, we just need to create a node to represent the ONNX operator in the graph.
 Here is an example to create a node for the `Elu` ONNX operator:
 `g.op("Elu", input, alpha_f=_scalar(alpha))`.
 More details are included in [API section](#api).
 - If the input argument is a tensor, but ONNX asks for a scalar, we have to